 This is a copy of a catalog for Atlas Workshop Tools, a line of low-cost woodworking tools made in the US back when such things were made here.
 An eBay listing for a copy of this catalog says it is from 1952, but I suspect it may be from around 1956.
 In any case, it’s old.

-I will be selling my copy on eBay soon if you want an original.
+I sold my copy on eBay so you’re probably out of luck if you want an original.
 If all you want to do is look at it, here you go:

 DBtech has made a number of film/slide scanners under a variety of names and model numbers.
 The one I have doesn’t seem to have a model number, so you’ll have to look at the pictures in the manual to see if it is like yours.

 I think they are all pretty similar in operation, so if yours is different this may still help.
 It’s not easy to figure out how it works without the manual.